Santa Giulia

 In the early years, it was carried out from Paris to Bastia by plane or from Marseille by boat.

-During the 70s, the Club was authorized to land its charters at military base No. 126 in Solenzara, in order to shorten the transfer time, which was 2 hours from Bastia.
+During the 1970s, the Club was authorized to land its charter flights at military base no. 126 in Solenzara, in order to shorten the transfer time which was 2 hours from Bastia

 More photos of Santa Giulia here